jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-interviewing-at-google.md

 that point might give me an edge, and that if I didn't like it I could probably switch to a SWE role internally.

-So, after accepting the ideas, I was immediately fast-tracked into an onsite DPE interview a few weeks after that failed.
+So, after accepting the idea, I was immediately fast-tracked into an onsite DPE interview a few weeks after that failure.
 I promptly failed the DPE interview, too.
 But!
 The interviewer said "You were close!".
 So, that was nice.

 The interview didn't differ much, except that one or two of the onsite questions